usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 1/Product Thinking and Digital Service Delivery.md

 Digital services and the product mindset are fundamentally intertwined in modern government.

 ## How Digital Services and the Product Mindset Work Together
-In traditional government IT, technology is often treated as a one-time deliverable—something that’s built, handed off, and left unchanged. _**But digital services are never truly “done**”._ They must evolve with user behavior, policy shifts, accessibility standards, and mission needs.
+In traditional government IT, technology is often treated as a one-time deliverable, something that’s built, handed off, and left unchanged. _**But digital services are never truly “done**”._ They must evolve with user behavior, policy shifts, accessibility standards, and mission needs.

-A product mindset equips digital service teams to:
+A **product mindset** equips digital service teams to:
 - **Focus on users, not just requirements**.
     - Success is defined by how well the service works in real-life situations—not just whether it meets a spec.
 - **Continuously improve**.